vippsas/vipps-invoice-api/vipps-invoice-api.md

 #### Transition 6: `pending` -> `approved`
-If a recipient pays an invoice, the IPP should call [`PUT:/invoices/{id}/status/approved`](https://vippsas.github.io/vipps-invoice-api/ipp.html#/IPP/put_invoices__invoiceId__status_approved) to mark the invoice as approved.
-It accepts two fields, `due` and `amount` as a payload in the request body.
+If a recipient pays an invoice, the IPP should call [`PUT:/invoices/{id}/status/approved`](https://vippsas.github.io/vipps-invoice-api/ipp.html#/IPP/put_invoices__invoiceId__status_approved) to mark the invoice as `approved.` It accepts two fields, `due` and `amount` as payload in the request body.

 These two fields indicate when the payment is scheduled and the amount of the scheduled payment.
 The amount must be within the valid amount specified in the